-A quick commuter train ride southeast of Sevilla —the line heads toward the general direction of Zahara de la Sierra & Grazalema— ending in Utrera.
-This city of 52,000 people sits off most tourists’ radar but has a few surprises to merit a visit: a church similar to the Mosteiro dos Jerónimos in Lisbon, the only church bell ringers left in Andalucía, an immense castle keep & a party room inspired by the Alhambra.
-Even pastries if you have a super sweet tooth!
+A quick commuter train ride southeast of Sevilla —the line heads towards the direction of Zahara de la Sierra & Grazalema— ends in Utrera.
+This city of 52,000 people sits off most tourists’ radar but has a few surprises to merit a visit: a church strikingly similar to the Mosteiro dos Jerónimos in Lisbon, the only church bell ringers left in Andalucía, an immense castle keep & a party room inspired by the Alhambra.
+There are even pastries if you have a super sweet tooth!
 Let’s explore this easy day trip from Sevilla…

 Utrera sits at a crossroads in the agricultural heartland of the lower Guadalquivir River valley.
-Great for trade & a civic center that several small, outlying towns depend on.
-These days many local greenhouses provide fresh produce for Andalucía, but traditional crops such as olives (especially the huge gordal varietal), cereals, sunflowers, cotton & citrus still dominate the landscape.
+This perfect location for trade boasts a civic center that several small, outlying towns depend on.
+These days many of Utrera’s greenhouses provide fresh produce for Andalucía, but traditional crops such as olives (especially the huge gordal varietal), cereals, sunflowers, cotton & citrus still dominate the landscape.
 Every viewpoint in Utrera demonstrates the importance of agriculture; no sooner than the city ends, fertile cropland begins.

-Get oriented at the tourist information office, also go to see the fantastic piece of advertising in tiles, wine barrels & the old refrigerator in the back… yes, this used to be a bar:
+Get oriented at the tourist information office, also go to see the fantastic piece of advertising in tiles, some wine barrels & the old, wooden refrigerator in the back… yes, this used to be a bar:

 The castle makes an easy first stop, & panoramic views help get your bearings.
-The grounds are pleasant enough, but the interior has little to look at.
-Staff are friendly though, & they tell an interesting story of how the city was founded + some of the bigger battles the castle survived (free of charge).
-Plans are underway to make use of such a large, undeveloped space:
+Its grounds are pleasant enough, but the interior has little to look at.
+Staff are friendly though, & they tell an interesting story of how the city was founded + some of the bigger battles the castle survived (free of charge):

-After so many years of being tour guides, we’re hard to surprise.
+After so many years of being tour guides, we’re hard to catch off guard.
 But the Iglesia de Santiago el Mayor had a couple of eye-opening moments.
 Approaching from the Puerta del Perdón, I felt like I was in some long-lost part of Portugal… the excessive, late Gothic decoration screamed manuelino.
 Maybe just a coincidence, but I couldn’t get it out of my head:

 The 2€ entrance fee included a guided tour of the church & crypt + an extra 2€ we got a “complete” visit.
 No idea what that meant, but why not?
 Our guide was a tourism student, & during a break from his script I couldn’t help but feel like I was in a smaller, less decorated version of the Mosteiro dos Jerónimos church in Lisbon.
 Same columns, same palm tree capitals, same Gothic tracing in the ceiling, same level ceiling.
 I’d have to do some research back home…